braillerap/AccessBrailleRAP/README.md

 Environnement Install
 =====================

-You'll need to have Chrome installed.
+You'll need to have Firefox  installed.

 You’ll need to have Python >= 3.6, Eel, pyinstaller, pySerial...

 First make a python virtual env.